forrestjgq/lsp/thread/pwpt/pthread7.md

 The header file barrier.h and the C source file barrier.c demonstrate an implementation of barriers using standard Pthreads mutexes and condition variables.
 This is a portable implementation that is relatively easy to understand.
 One could, of course, create a much more efficient implementation for any specific system based on knowledge of nonportable hardware and operating system characteristics.

-Part 1 shows the structure of a barrier, represented by the type barrier\_t.
+Part 1 shows the structure of a barrier, represented by the type **barrier\_t**.
 You can see the mutex (mutex) and the condition variable (cv).
 The threshhold member is the number of threads in the group, whereas counter is the number of threads that have yet to join the group at the barrier.
 And cycle is the flag discussed in the previous paragraph.
 It is used to ensure that a thread awakened from a barrier wait will immediately return to the caller, but will block in the barrier if it calls the wait operation again before all threads have resumed execution.

 ```c
 /* barrier.h part 1 barrier_t */